 How are they fighting crypto?

 Crypto’s potential enemies are orders of magnitude more powerful and well resourced than the entire crypto ecosystem.
-In crypto’s favour is the fact that no one has the power to change the laws of mathematics and that there is no central point at which to attack crypto.
+In crypto’s favor is the fact that no one has the power to change the laws of mathematics and that there is no central point at which to attack crypto.
 No one can break crypto itself however there are many other things they can do.

 Manipulation through the media